indeedeng/Mariner/README.md

    1.1. <https://github.com/indeedeng/Mariner/blob/master/examples/runFasterCode.ts>
 1. Comment out the existing line that imports mariner.
 1. Uncomment the line saying how mariner would normally be imported.
-1. Create a config.json file inside examples folder
+1. Create a config.json file inside examples folder with contents similar to this:
-1. Include in the json file:

 ```
 {
-    "numberOfReposPerCall": 600,
+    "numberOfReposPerCall": 1000,
     "labelsToSearch": [
         "good first issue",
         "help wanted"